 def wrapper():

-print("Something happens before the function")
+print("Something is done before the function")

 func()

-print("Something happens after the function")
+print("Something is done after the function")

 return wrapper